 How to Improve Your Credit Score After Filing For Bankruptcy

 While you can’t do anything about your credit score before the initial six years (or 14 years if this is not your first bankruptcy), you should absolutely take action once it has been discharged.
-Here are a few things you can do to improve your credit score following bankruptcy:
+Here are a few things you can do in Ottawa to improve your credit score following bankruptcy:

 Pay your bills on time.
 Perhaps the most important thing you should do to improve your credit score is to make sure that all your bills are paid on time.
 Missing bill payments versus paying them on time has the biggest influence on your credit score, so make sure you’re diligent about bill payments.